modsim/ChromaHD-paravision/README.md

 # Paravision

 A rewrite of vis.py and paravis.py scripts into a more modular and reusable format.
 Documentation in source.
+The plugins are currently _very_ horribly written, and everything is to be considered EXPERIMENTAL.

 # Dependencies
 - ParaView with MPI (preferrably headless)